slowernews/wisdom-tldr/README.md

 > *'Think of yourself as an explorer.
 You cannot find anything new if you are unwilling to leave the shore.'*

-> *'You can choose courage or you can choose confort, but you can't choose both.'*
+> *'You can choose courage or you can choose comfort, but you can't choose both.'*

 ===
 ###On learning and improvement